jcharlpretorius/Tool-Inventory-App/README.md

 **Set up Backend:**

+Note: Environment variables node_modules included in .gitignore

-create a file in backend directory called `.env`
+Create a file in backend directory called `.env`

 Copy the following code, replaceing the relevant \<placeholder> environment variables for your MySQL connection: